 Hernia mesh failure is when the body rejects the mesh leading to very severe and life threatening side effects which could eventually be fatal.
 Hernia mesh is used in more than one million hernia surgeries each year.
 It is the most commonly used hernia treatment in modern health, used in 90% of all procedures.
 The mesh is placed behind the hernia using a small incision.
 Although the mesh has proven successful for thousands of patients, many have experienced complications after the procedure.
 Infection is the most common complaint.
 The complications have been so widespread that the FDA has recalled numerous hernia meshes since their initial approval.
 Sadly, many people were negatively impacted by the hernia meshes before these recalls.
-Many victims suffered hernia mesh problems years later.
+Many victims suffered hernia mesh complications and problems years later.
 Hernia mesh pain years later could be caused by hernia mesh rejection.

 WHAT IS HERNIA MESH FAILURE?

 A hernia mesh failure is when the mesh causes severe complications such as migration, bowel obstruction, contraction, erosion, sepsis (septic shock) or when there is a severe infection.
 If those side effects occur, surgeons must often remove the defective hernia mesh.
 Hernia mesh failure can occur with hernia mesh currently on the market as well as recalled hernia mesh.

 The following complications are examples of signs and symptoms of hernia mesh failure to be aware of:

 - Fever or flu-like symptoms caused by an infection.

 - “Bowel obstruction: nausea, vomiting, and inability to pass gas or stools”

 - “Mesh migration or shrinkage: can lead to adhesions, bowel obstruction, or abscesses (a pocket of pus)”

 - “Mesh rejection: severe swelling at the surgical site, tenderness or pain”